harpend/Simple-Java-Decompiler/README.md

 `

 ### Stage 1 Deserialisation
-purpose: convert class file into abstract expressions operating on constants.
+Purpose: convert class file into abstract expressions operating on constants.
 The aim is to get it into a format that can be easily parsed.

 ### Stage 2 decompile hello world instructions
-this is done by tracking the stack.
+This is done by tracking the stack.

-### Stage 3 decompile simple programs from book --Current
+### Stage 3 decompile simple programs --Current
-Currently on example 5/10
+Currently partially decompiles:
+if, do-while

+Need to complete support for:
+for, while, if-else, joined if stmts

 ### Stage 4 decompile more complicated programs --TODO
+This would add support for:
+n-way conditionals (switch, (if, if-else, else)) and potentially first class functions

-### Stage 5 decompile small applications/games --TODO
+### Stage 5 write articles explaining how SJD works --TODO
+Hopefully when this is completed I can write some basic tutorials explaining how Java decompilation works and updating as I gain more knowledge.

 ## References